By Sarah Tone, Communications Coordinator

 1965 Terry Braunstein Rink, Team, Curling

 The team of Terry Braunstein (Skip), Ray Turnbull (Lead), Ron Braunstein (Second), and Don Duguid (Third), as well as alternate Gord McTavish, were the 1965 Brier winners.
 The Braunstein rink’s roots date back to 1958, when the core of the team won the Manitoba Provincial Championship before any member had turned 20.
-The 1965 team advanced to the Scotch Cup and enjoyed tremendous success in the global tournament.
+Braunstein’s 1965 team finished their season with a silver medal at the Scotch Cup world championships.

 Tickets On Sale Now